 An important thing to know about Key West summers is that they are brutally hot.
 June, July and August are considered off-season when it comes to Key West tourism, and the high temperatures can explain why.
 If you’re considering visiting Key West in the summertime, you may want to know before you go that June, July and August are the heart of hurricane season.
-Of all the things to know about Key West, while there is no bad time to visit, June, July and August are the worst times.

 That brings us to the autumn months of September, October and November.
 An autumn day in Key West is like July in New England.
 The conditions are perfect for a week on the beach, and Key West shares the tourist season with the autumn foliage of northern states, so you can avoid the peak-season crowds.
 The best thing to know about Key West is that the autumn months of September, October and November are the best times to visit.

 Now that you’ve decided which Key West season fits what you’re looking for, it’s time to iron out the details of your itinerary.
 For instance, will you be driving while you’re there?
 You certainly can; however, most everything in Key West is within walking distance.
 Remember the world’s longest street?
 Duval Street?
 Well, it’s hardly over a mile long, yet teeming with excitement!
-If there are any attractions included in your plans that you deem “too far to walk,” they are no more than a 15-minute Uber ride away.
+If there are any attractions included in your plans that you deem “too far to walk,” they are no more than a 15-minute taxi ride away.

 One of the best things to know about Key West is that it has some of the best shops and restaurants in the country.
 An often overlooked foodie destination, Key West is the birthplace of a citrusy favorite — Key lime pie.
 Sit oceanfront and enjoy refined plates executed with the freshest seafood ingredients.
 Wash down a perfectly greasy bite of fried fish with an ice-cold beer in your new favorite pub — an excellent way to end a day of perusing the remarkable Shops at Mallory Square.
 Take home the right souvenir from local vendors peddling pottery, clothing, jewelry and more.